whitneyburton/portfolios/dan-broadbent-m2.markdown

 #### Networking with Lia

 This session offered a lot of great strageies to be successful at networking and not see it as a chore.
+My main takeaway was that I need to be able to easily and succinctly tell my story.
+I can do that easily as long as I can answer these three questons: Who am I?,  How did I get here?, and What's next?

 #### Collaborative Communication with Allison